Unboxed-Software/solana-course/content/token22-on-chain.md

     pub user_stake_token_account: InterfaceAccount<'info, token_interface::TokenAccount>,
 ```

-Note above, we are using the `InterfaceAccount` and `token_interface::TokenAccount` types here.
+Note: We are using the `InterfaceAccount` and `token_interface::TokenAccount` types here.
 The `token_interface::TokenAccount` type can only be used in conjunction with `InterfaceAccount`.

 Next, we add the `staking_token_mint` account.
-Notice, we are using our first custom error here.
+Notice we are using our first custom error here.
 This constraint verifies that the pubkey on the `staking_token_mint` account is equal to the pubkey stored in the `staking_token_mint` field of the given `PoolState` account.
 This field was initialized in the `handler` method of the `inti_pool` instruction in the previous step.

 ```rust
 #[account(